*

 28 June 2025

-Conference guests are invited to make their way to Cornerteateret at time tbc.
+Conference guests are invited to make their way to Cornerteateret at 10 am.

 Words of welcome by Anne Szefer Karlsen.
-Neo Sinoxolo Musangi’s will offer their third and final poetic reading, dealing with the word ‘knoweldges’, followed by an artistic position by (artist tbc).
+Neo Sinoxolo Musangi’s will offer their third and final poetic reading, dealing with the word knoweldges, followed by an artistic position by Ciara Phillips focusing on the work Press Room from 2019.

 Launch of the research report Formidling som fagfelt (Mediation as discipline) by Daniela Ramos Arias and Anne Szefer Karlsen

-Afternoon panel (title tbc) convened and moderated by Julia Moranderia Arrizabalaga (contributors tbc)
+Afternoon panel (title tbc) convened and moderated by Julia Moranderia Arrizabalaga with contributions by Clara Balaguer, Olivier Marboeuf, and others.

-Dinner is self organised, and everyone is invited to Bergen Aseembly in the evening for an informal gathering with sounds by Karolin Tampere
+In the evening, everyone is invited to Bergen Assembly for an informal gathering with sounds by Karolin Tampere.
+Doors open at 7 pm.

 Sunday